KavilaViswanathan/CGPA_Calculator_Using_JS/README.md

 ## File Structure

 - `index.html`: Contains the HTML structure for the CGPA calculator.
-- `exp4a.css`: Stylesheet for styling the calculator.
+- `CGPA calculator.css`: Stylesheet for styling the calculator.
-- `exp4a.js`: JavaScript file containing the logic for adding, removing courses, and calculating CGPA.
+- `CGPA calculator.ja`: JavaScript file containing the logic for adding, removing courses, and calculating CGPA.

 ## Getting Started